-Welcome to the exponentially growing campaign to save the historical and iconic
+Welcome to the campaign to save the historic

 Filter Beds at Seething Wells.

 Surbiton’s Seething Wells filter beds are a site of national historic importance.
 They are located near the town centre on the Portsmouth Road.

 They were constructed between 1848 and 1856, firstly by the Lambeth Water Works and secondly by the Chelsea Water Works, as part of London’s drive to provide clean water and defeat the covid-19 of its day – cholera.
 More on the history of the filter beds and of the work of Dr John Snow and engineer James Simpson can be found here.
 It is the Chelsea site that is now under threat.